LMS vs LXP vs LCMS: Which Learning Solution Should You Choose?

-Jokingly, Bersin refers to the LXP solution as “The Google of Learning.”
-In many ways he’s right because they aggregate content and recommend it to users based on different algorithms.
+An LXP aggregates content and recommends it to users based on algorithms.
 They’re designed to be learner-centric with a focus on search navigation and content curation.
 Currently, many organizations supplement their LMS with an LXP.

 Top reasons organizations use an LXP:

 - Deliver content driven by learner interests from multiple sources (internet, massive open online courses, user-generated content, internal resources, third-party training).

 - Use AI content recommendations mapped onto career competencies or pathways.